 Paris Arrondissements Guide: What to expect

 “Paris is always a good idea”-so quipped the legendary Audrey Hepburn onscreen in Funny Face.
 One look at the city and all I could do was nod in agreement.
 Scattered through its 20 arrondissements (neighborhoods), stone cobbled streets and old buildings is an ethereal perfume of beauty and indescribable charm.
 Although it is impossible to see all of what Paris has to offer within a mere 24 hours, this handy Paris arrondissements guide will help you get a feel of the city for sure.
-Also included are the main Parisian attractions and a mini food guide for you to get a taste of how we spend 24 hours in the city of lights.
+Also included are the main Parisian attractions and a mini food guide for you.

 Paris Arrondissements Guide: The must visit spots

 Latin Quarters and Saint–Germain-des-Prés (5th, 6th and 7th arrondissements)